altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 - Therefore the data stored in the write-side needs to be projected into the other read-optimised datastore.

 #### Note
-When referring to **Materialized Views** in Akka Persistence think of it as “some persistent storage of the result of a Query”.
+When referring to **Materialized Views** in Akka Persistence think of it as "some persistent storage of the result of a Query".
 - In other words, it means that the view is created once, in order to be afterwards queried multiple times,
 - as in this format it may be more efficient or interesting to query it (instead of the source events directly).

 ## Materialize view to Reactive Streams compatible datastore
 If the read datastore exposes a Reactive Streams interface then implementing a simple projection is as simple as,
 - using the read-journal and feeding it into the databases driver interface, for example like so: